advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 #### Finding the Function's URL with the Azure CLI

-Use the `get-function-url.sh` shell script provided in this repository.
-Make sure to set the `azure.env` appropriately first.
+Use the `scripts/get-function-url.sh` shell script provided in this repository.
+Make sure to set the `scripts/azure.env` appropriately first.

 This gets the URL of your Functions App and adds `/api/teams-secret-scanning-notifier` to the end of the URL, to get the full URL to your Function.